About

 I grew up roaming the boreal woods of rural northern Finland, in a culture where sourcing at least some of one’s needs from the surrounding landscape was a given.
 Summers spent at my grandparents’ farm further strengthened my connection to land.
 As a college student, I moved to the U.S. and ended up traveling, studying and volunteering on 5 continents while pursuing an academic career.
 I hold a PhD from Harvard University and in my previous career incarnation taught Asian religions and environmental ethics at Reed College and the University of South Carolina.

 After about a decade of nomadic living, I started to feel the pull back to a more down-to-earth way of life.
 I ended up quitting my tenure-track university job and enrolling in a six-month ecological landscaping training in California.
 I spent several years building skills in landscaping, landscape design, carbon farm planning, project management and regenerative enterprise development.
-In 2022-24, I was a regenerative agriculture and supply consultant at Terra Genesis International.
-Currently, I work as Head of Regenerative Agriculture at Materra.
-I’m also the co-founder of Carbon Harvest, a regional regenerative carbon offset project in Southern Appalachia.
+In recent years, I have worked as a regenerative agriculture and supply consultant at Terra Genesis International and as Head of Regenerative Agriculture at Materra.
+I also co-founded Carbon Harvest, a regional regenerative carbon offset project in Southern Appalachia.
 I cultivate my own and others’ connection to land through gardening, freelance writing, homesteading skills teaching and edible landscape design work.